 When it comes to brainstorming, the benefit of being an international student or even a domestic one among a diverse community produces the best outcomes.
+Exchanging ideas within a group of people who possess different perspectives and viewpoints is brainstorming’s unique selling point.
 You need to know the most effective brainstorming techniques to work on your group projects and assignments.
-But before listing these techniques, you need to know the exact definition of brainstorming.
+But before listing these techniques, let’s get familiar with the concept of brainstorming first!

 It’s a group activity where you and your classmates discuss a specific issue and come up with various solutions or several approaches to tackle a specific topic or conduct research.
 This creative process allows you all to spontaneously suggest ideas and vet them later on.
 Your teamwork and creative thinking skills rally hugely during these brainstorming sessions and remember that one hand cannot clap on its own.

 So, when searching for innovative ideas, try employing any of the following brainstorming techniques to let the creative juices flow.

 This analytic brainstorming technique acts as a visual map so that the group could look at the whole picture.
 It is literally connecting and creating relationships between ideas to form a comprehensive framework of the steps and the challenges your project could face.

 To mind-map, you need to write down your goals, steps, and challenges and ask each participant to think about related issues.
 Add layers to your map upon each suggestion and visualize the overall process of your project.
 You can use keywords to summarize each idea and colour your map sections in different colours.
 Upon completion, assign coloured sections to different people and move on with your project.
 Also, you can try mind-mapping software like MindMeister if you prefer going digital.